 14. Q. Does a manufacturer or importer require approval by Industry Canada before offering for sale radio apparatus capable of receiving television broadcasting?

-- forward electronically to the Department, at the email address given in Sections 2 and 3 of BETS-7, a notification attesting that the equipment meets BETS-7 requirements and giving the make/model number of each type of apparatus tested and keeping available for a period of five years the test data obtained as a result of the tests carried out and making it available to the Minister of Industry on demand; or
+- forward electronically to the Department, at the email address given in Section 3 of BETS-7, a notification attesting that the equipment meets BETS-7 requirements and giving the make/model number of each type of apparatus tested and keeping available, for a period of five years, the test data obtained as a result of the tests carried out and making it available to the Minister of Industry on demand; or

 A. No. It is expected that the apparatus may require adjustment of the preset selection controls to change from the cable to the off-air mode or vice versa.

 17. Q. Are TV sets that are capable of tuning channels below 120 MHz (commonly designated as A1, A2, etc.) permitted to be sold in Canada?